phanturne/metadachi-old/README.md

 ## Features
 - 🚀 **Powerful AI Agents**: Access powerful AI agents with advanced customization options
-- 🤖 LLM Options: Choose from OpenAI and Gemini to power your AI agents.
+- 🤖 **LLM Options**: Choose from OpenAI and Gemini to power your AI agents.
 - 🔒 **Privacy Guaranteed**: Take control of your data by storing it locally or in your private database
 - 🌐 **Cross Platform Sync**: Back up and sync data across Windows, macOS, and the web
 - 💻 **Desktop App**: Lightweight desktop assistant (~5MB) with global hotkeys system tray integration